xcompact3d/X3D-benchmarking/README.md

 There are four main files in the repository:
 - [input.i3d](./input.i3d) - the input file for running the benchmark
+- [input-io.i3d](./input-io.i3d) - the input file for running the benchmark with IO
 - [benchmarks.csv](./benchmarks.csv) - a comma separated value file for recording benchmark data
 - [benchmarks-io.csv](./benchmarks-io.csv) - as above, but for recording data from benchmarks involving IO
 - [historical-benchmarks.csv](./historical-benchmarks.csv) - a comma separated value file for